scimma/astrodash-web/astrodash-docs/docs/api/endpoints/template-spectrum.md

 # Template Spectrum

-Get a template spectrum for a given SN type and age bin.
+Get a template spectrum from DASH for a given SN type and age bin.

 ## Endpoint